Paraguay's ousted Lugo calls for return to democracy

 In a region scarred by military coups and political upheaval in the 1970s and 1980s, the rapid nature of Lugo's impeachment by an opposition-controlled Congress has drawn strong criticism - especially from fellow leftists.

-A senior Brazilian official said Paraguay would likely be suspended the regional UNASUR grouping and from trade bloc Mercosur, which also includes Argentina, Brazil and Uruguay.
+A senior Brazilian official said Paraguay would likely be suspended from the regional UNASUR grouping and from Mercosur, which also includes Argentina, Brazil and Uruguay.

 "The point is to make this new government a pariah," the official said, speaking on condition of anonymity.

-Venezuelan President Hugo Chavez halted oil shipments to Paraguay and withdrew his ambassador from the country, following Argentina's Cristina Fernandez.
+Venezuelan President Hugo Chavez halted oil shipments to Paraguay and withdrew his ambassador from the country.
+Argentina's Cristina Fernandez pulled top envoy out on Saturday.

 "We don't recognize this government.
 I've ordered the ambassador in Asuncion to pack his things and leave," Chavez said in a speech.
 "We're going to stop sending oil too."